We still need to be mindful of our water use

 Learn more about Development Contributions

-Underground pipes from there will carry the water along the Te Puke highway and Welcome Bay Road to the eastern reservoir at R942.
+Underground pipes from there carry the water along the Te Puke highway and Welcome Bay Road to the eastern reservoir at R942.

-Iwi relationships with the river, water quality and quantity, and ecosystem health are important in our plans for the increasing population in the Papamoa East area.
+Iwi relationships with the river, water quality and quantity, and ecosystem health are important in our plans for the increasing population in the Pāpāmoa East area.

 Tauranga City Council and Western Bay of Plenty District Council have a joint resource consent to abstract water from the Waiāri Stream.
-Western Bay of Plenty District Council currently gets its water supply from groundwater bores around the district.
+The resource consent allows for 25 percent of the water abstracted from the Waiāri stream to go to the Western Bay of Plenty district.